MrSquid25/SLAE/Assignment 5/README.md

 Each solution follows the same steps:

+GDB analysis:

    1) Obtain the shellcode of every sample using the following command

-    msfvenom -p linux/x86/exec CMD=whoami -f c
+            * msfvenom -p linux/x86/* -f c (where * is the payload selected)

+    2) Copy the output to shellcode.c and compile it

+            * gcc -fno-stack-protector -z execstack shellcode.c -o shellcode

+    3) Run the binary with GDB, set a breakpoint at &code, run it and copy the nasm code.

+    4) Study it!